oscimp/WRTD-FMC-ADC/wrtd_installation/README.md

 spec-fmc-carrier 0000:01:00.0 can't enable device: BAR 0 [mem 0x00000000-0x000fffff 64bit] not claimed
 spec-fmc-carrier 0000:01:00.0 Failed to enable PCI device (-22) spec-fmc-carrier probe of 0000:01:00.0 failed with error -22
 ```
 This issue comes from the BIOS which in not handling properly the PCI class code `0x00`.
-The solution proposed here consists in reprogramming the EEPROM containing the code and change it to `0xFF`.
+The solution proposed here consists in reprogramming the EEPROM containing the code and changing it to `0xFF`.

 To do so, look into the `change_pci_class` directory of this repository.